-Note: What I have just described can be easily verified by finding stand-up comedy performances of some “household name” or otherwise popular comedians on YouTube and simply counting the number of laughs they are able to generate each performing minute and measuring the amount of time (in seconds) that the audience spends laughing each performing minute.
+Note: What I have just described can be easily verified by finding stand-up comedy performances of some “household name” or otherwise popular comedians on YouTube and simply counting the number of laughs they are able to generate each performing minute and measuring the amount of time (in seconds) the audience spends laughing each performing minute.

 5. The comedian who is generating 2 or less collective audience laughs each performing minute is bombing on stage.

-Note: For all but the biggest audiences, the average length of collective audience laughter episodes for headline level stand-up comedy performances delivered by a pro comedian is 4 seconds (give or take a second).
+Note: For all but the biggest audiences, the average length of collective audience laughter episodes for headline level stand-up comedy performances delivered by a pro comedian is around 4 seconds (give or take a second).

 Given that verifiable information, it is fairly easy to see why a comedian who can only generate 1-2 laughs per minute is bombing (or delivering a largely unfunny lecture).

-That becomes most significant when you consider that the set-up lines to those punchlines are also needed (and require performing time).
+That becomes significant when you consider that the set-up lines to those punchlines are also needed (and require performing time).

 You can also think of it this way: